BICEP/Keck XXI: Constraints on Early-Universe Parity Violation from Multipole-Dependent Birefringence: Data and Simulations

 Instrumental noise is added next.
 Noise realizations are derived from sign-flip simulations, created by randomly flipping the sign of real data subsets.
 This method preserves the statistical properties of the noise while suppressing the sky signal.
 We also include simulated foreground dust emission, which is modeled as Gaussian realizations drawn from an analytic power spectrum with parameters informed by \textit{Planck} observations.
 These realizations are scaled across frequencies using a modified blackbody spectrum.

 After combining signal, noise, and dust, the maps undergo purification to reduce $E$-to-$B$ leakage~\cite{bicep2keckvii}.
 A purification matrix projects out ambiguous modes.
 Power spectra are then estimated using a ring-annulus Fourier estimator, which computes two-point correlations in annular bins in multipole space.
-This yields bandpower estimates for the $EE$, $BB$, and $EB$ spectra.
+This yields band power estimates for the $EE$, $BB$, and $EB$ spectra.

-The power spectra are computed in 14 multipole bandpowers spanning $\ell = 20$ to 520, extending beyond the multipole range of $20\lesssim\ell\lesssim 355$ used in the $BB$ analysis to increase sensitivity to multipole-dependent birefringence signatures.
+The power spectra are computed in 14 multipole band powers spanning $\ell = 20$ to 520, extending beyond the multipole range of $20\lesssim\ell\lesssim 355$ used in the $BB$ analysis to increase sensitivity to multipole-dependent birefringence signatures.